fabiospampinato/regexp-simple-parser/readme.md

 A simple and modern RegExp parser.

-No validations are performed, a valid RegExp object mut be provided, so validation is delegated to the engine.
+No validations are performed, a valid RegExp object must be provided, so validation is delegated to the engine.

 The AST produced is not a "concrete" AST, but you could reconstruct a RegExp equivalent to the original from it, plus the flags.